The design thinking process for better UX design

 When it comes to ideas that chase innovation, we are usually confronted with the same trade off.
 The more innovative a product is, the more risk is involved on betting on that innovative product.
 How far you are willing to go into the risk pool of innovation is up to you and your team – but this dilemma is worth remembering when analyzing the ideas you gathered in this stage of the design thinking process.

 At the end of this stage, you’ll have a short list of ideas you can pursue.
 These ideas will evolve to become your prototypes and, hopefully, your final product!
 Once you know which ideas you want to pursue, start developing each one until the divide between them becomes clearer – you don’t have to decide on one idea straight away.
-In fact, it’s recommended you hold the decision between ideas until you reach testing and have feedback from users.

 Time to get the winning ideas down into something tangible.
 UX designers will be familiar with the trade off: the more time and detail you allocate to the prototype, the more expensive that prototype is.
 In this case, the design thinking process calls for several prototypes, turning all the surviving ideas from the previous stage into low-fidelity prototypes.